jordanlewis/data.union-find/README.md

     user=> uf
     {5 [5], 4 [4], 3 [3], 2 [2], 1 [1]}

+Add a new element as a singleton set with conj or cons:

+    user=> (conj uf 8)
+    {8 [8], 5 [5], 4 [4], 2 [3 2], 1 [1]}

 Union two sets:

     user=> (def uf (connect uf 2 3)) user=> uf
     {5 [5], 4 [4], 2 [3 2], 1 [1]}

+Look up the canonical element for an element:

+    user=> (get-canonical uf 3)
+    [{5 [5], 4 [4], 2 [3 2], 1 [1]} 2]

 Getting the canonical element of a set can change the internals of the data structure, due to an optimization called path compression.
 Therefore, get-canonical returns two
 objects: the updated data structure, and the requested canonical element.
-Get the canonical element of an element:

-    user=> (get-canonical uf 3)
-    [{5 [5], 4 [4], 2 [3 2], 1 [1]} 2]

-You can use a union-find data structure as a function like you would a map.
-The result is nil if the element hasn't been added, or the element's canonical element if it has.
-It does not perform the path compression optimization, and just returns the canonical element.
+union-find also implements ILookup and IFn as canonical element lookups, so you can use get on it or apply it to an element like you would with a vector or a map.
+Using it this way doesn't perform the path compression optimization, and just returns the canonical element.

     user=> (uf 3)
     2